 Push the ingredients to one side and add the sauce mixture to the empty side of the pan.
 When the sauce starts to bubble and thicken, mix it together with the sausages and vegetables.

-Now, scoop out some of the starchy cooking water from the pasta pot, about ¼ cup for 2 servings.
-Add roughly half of it to the pasta sauce, stirring well.
-Check the consistency of the sauce, and gradually add more reserved pasta water until the sauce is the consistency you like.
-You may not need all the pasta water that you saved.
+Now, scoop out some of the starchy cooking water from the pasta pot, about ¼ cup reserved pasta water.
+Remember, you may not need the reserved pasta cooking water that you saved.
+Add it to the pasta sauce only if it needs to loosen up.
+At times, I do not use it at all or use 1–2 Tbsp.
+Check the consistency of the sauce, and gradually add reserved pasta water, stirring well, until the sauce is the consistency you like.

 Mix it all together and let the sauce simmer and reduce a bit.

 By now, the spaghetti should be done cooking.
 Drain it well in a colander and add it to the pan with the sauce.
-Add the butter and toss to combine using tongs, making sure the sauce coats the pasta evenly.
+Add 1 Tbsp unsalted butter and toss to combine using tongs, making sure the sauce coats the pasta evenly.

 Serve the Napolitan immediately on individual plates.
-Shave the Parmesan cheese over the pasta now or at the table.
+Shave 2 Tbsp Parmigiano-Reggiano or Parmesan cheese over the pasta now or at the table.

 You can keep the leftovers in an airtight container and store them in the refrigerator for 3 days or in the freezer for a month.